Lire cet article en Français

 “I’m presenting a dashboard to a client and I need to make sure it refreshes quickly.
 This customer pays me more than $1000 a day and I can’t afford to not have access to data quickly and have a dashboard that doesn’t filter properly.”

 As a user, there is nothing more frustrating than waiting forever for a dashboard to load to access the data that matters to them.
 Although it may be slower due to a poorly designed dashboard, it might also be slow because Tableau Server is underperforming.
-Stress testing with Wiiisdom Ops would identify this.
+Stress testing with Wiiisdom for Tableau would identify this.
 Slow performance is generally the number one complaint among users.
 You can discover the basics of Tableau dashboard performance in our blog.

 Ensure A Successful Upgrade Or Migration